PROJECTS MANAGER

 button will open the Add token permission context in which the resource whose authorization is going to be managed can be selected:

-or to an individual profile from the existent buckets list Specific Bucket
+or to an individual profile from the existing buckets list Specific Bucket

 :